yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     PS C:\Users\demouser.SQL0\Desktop> .\deploy-cloudshop-db.ps1  -user "demouser" -password "demo@pass123" -dbsource "https://cloudworkshop.blob.core.windows.net/building-resilient-iaas-architecture/AdventureWorks2012.bak" -sqlConfigUrl "https://raw.githubusercontent.com/opsgility/cw-building-resilient-iaas-architecture/master/script-extensions/configure-sql.ps1"

-    >**Note**: You may need to wait few minutes to view the newly created adventureworks database in SSMS.
+    >**Note**: You may need to wait few minutes to view the newly created AdventureWorks database in SSMS.

-20. In SSMS - Right click AdventureWorks database - Task - Back Up.
+20. SQL Server Availability Groups require that the database be in full recovery mode.
+To put your database in full recovery mode, open SSMS - Right click AdventureWorks database - Task - Back Up.
 Make sure **Backup type** and **Recovery Type** is **Full** selected.
-Click Ok to initiate the backup.
+Click **Ok** to initiate the backup.

     ![New Database creation in Availability Group.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image02.png "Creating a new database")

 21. Expand **AlwaysOn High Availability -\> Availability Groups**, right-click **Availability Databases** (Primary), - Add Database -  and select Adventure works and continue the prompt to add the database to the availability group.
 This will start the wizard.

-22. Click `Next` on the Introduction Page of the Wizard.
+22. Click **Next** on the Introduction Page of the Wizard.

 23. Click the check box next to the AdventureWorks database.
 Then click Next.

     ![Selecting a Database in the Add Database to an Availability Group Wizard](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image130.png "Adding a Secondary Replica to a SQL Availability Group")

+    >**Note**: If your AdventureWorks database does not meet the prerequisites, you should double-check that your database is in full recovery mode and that you have taken a full backup.

 24. On the connect to existing Secondary Replicas page.
 Click the Connect button using the default credentials.
 On the Connect to Server box click to the connect button using the default credentials here as well.
 Once connected click the Next button to continue.